Do you know the difference between inbound and outbound marketing?

 Wrapping Up: The Difference Between Inbound and Outbound Marketing

-This post gave you two plans: A content marketing plan and a social media marketing plan.
+This post explaining the difference between inbound and outbound marketing gave you two plans: A content marketing plan and a social media marketing plan.

 Many bloggers are afraid to market to their readers for fear they sound spammy.
 They don’t want to appear pushy out of fear they will offend and lose their readers.